zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 Feature selection:

 1. Start with all features.
 2. a.
-If there exists a feature that worsens the performance by $< t$, remove it.
+If there exists a feature removing which worsens the performance by $< t$, remove it.
 Repeat 2.
 2. b.
 If not, exit.

 . . .

 1. Start with no features.
 2. a.
-If there exists a feature that improves the performance by $> t$, add it.
+If there exists a feature adding which improves the performance by $> t$, add it.
 Repeat 2.
 2. b.
 If not, exit.

 . . .